-If you’re a Millennial (or Post-Millennial), the one thing that might not be on your radar yet is retirement.
-After all, you have decades until you retire, if at all.
-As a young adult, it’s important to know the benefits of retirement accounts, specifically the Roth IRA.
-It goes without saying that the sooner you start saving for retirement, the better position you will be in as you get closer.
-You don’t want to wake up one day and realize you’re 50 years old and have little or nothing saved for your Golden Years.
+If you’re a millennial (or post-millennial), one important part of life that might not be on your radar yet is retirement.
+After all, you probably have decades until you retire.
+Even though it is only a distant consideration right now, as a young adult, it’s important to start learning about the benefits of retirement accounts right now, especially the Roth IRA.
+The sooner you start saving for retirement, the better position you will be to face it as it approaches.

 The Roth IRA Backstory

 An Individual Retirement Account, or IRA, is a retirement savings vehicle that you can utilize to put aside money for when you retire.
 IRAs offer tax breaks, the most important thing to consider as you get older.
 Traditional plans offer an upfront tax deduction, but all distributions from the account are taxable later.
 The Roth IRA flips the tax advantages, meaning there is no tax benefit when you deposit the funds, but distributions later on will be tax free.
 Named for Senator William Roth (R-DEL) who, along with Senator Bob Packwood (D-ORE), introduced the concept of the “IRA Plus” or “Roth IRA.”
 The Taxpayer Relief Act of 1997 formally established the “Roth IRA” in the United States.